SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 ### How to get started with Pair Programming

 Here's a quick guide to getting started.
-Just note that these are just guidelines and your team, task and experience will dictact exactly how to achieve your goals and increase your code quality
+Just note that these are just guidelines and your team, task and experience will dictate exactly how to achieve your goals and increase your code quality

 1. **Select a Collaborative Task:** Pick a Product Backlog Item (PBI) that you and a colleague can jointly work on.
 2. **Set Up a Shared Workspace:** Arrange a comfortable space with one computer and two chairs.